Five Tips for Experiential Marketing

 The warm weather is here and all over the city Torontonians are coming out of their condos and hitting the nearest park to sit in the sun or maybe do a little vegan grocery shopping on West Queen West.
 The fact is people are out in the sun and you should be too.
 This is the time of year people are making memories that include sunshine, friends, afternoons on patios and summer vacations.
 This is the time of year you want your brand to make an impression!

 Experiential Marketing is a phrase coined by Bernd H. Schmitt in New York City circa 1999.
-The phrase refers to a marketing strategy – or strategy component – that places emphasis in direct engagement with your audience – usually person to person – that creates a memorable and positive brand experience.
+The phrase refers to a marketing strategy – or strategy component – that emphasizes direct engagement with your audience – usually person to person – that creates a memorable and positive brand experience.

 The term is commonly used today to describe pop-up installations, public-space product demos, event marketing, event sponsorship and covers most (if not, all) kinds of participatory marketing.